playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationMacros.md

 # Validation Inception

-> This feature is still experimental because Scala Macros are still experimental in Scala 2.10.0.
-If you prefer not using an experimental feature from Scala, please use hand-written `Rule` / `Write` which are strictly equivalent.
+> This feature is experimental such as Scala Macros which are flagged experimental in Scala 2.10.0.
+> If you would rather not use Scala experimental features, just stick to hand-written `Rule` / `Write` which are strictly equivalent.

 ## Introduction